Zearin/textmate_wiki/Home.md

 *   [[Hacking on the Code]]

-	Starting points to start contributing, these are self-contained to be approachable without knowing the full codebase.
+	Starting points to start contributing, these are self-contained and therefore are approachable without knowledge of the full codebase.

 ## UI Concepts